Bill Frist: Schiavo case

-In the Terri Schiavo case, a brain-damaged woman whose husband wanted to remove her gastric feeding tube, Frist opposed the removal.
+In the case of Terri Schiavo, a brain-damaged woman whose husband wanted to remove her gastric feeding tube, Frist opposed the removal.
 In a 2005 speech delivered on the Senate Floor, he questioned the diagnosis of Schiavo's doctors of Schiavo being in a persistent vegetative state (PVS): "I question it based on a review of the video footage which I spent an hour or so looking at last night in my office."
 After her death, the autopsy showed signs of long-term and irreversible damage to a brain consistent with PVS.
 Frist defended his actions after the autopsy.

 Campaigns and elections

-In a prominent and nationally broadcast speech to the Republican National Convention in August 2004, Frist highlighted his background as a doctor and focused on several issues related to health care.
-He spoke in favor of the recently passed Medicare prescription drug benefit and the passage of legislation providing for Health Savings Accounts.
+In a prominent and nationally broadcast speech at the 2004 Republican National Convention, Frist highlighted his background as a doctor and focused on several issues related to health care.
+He spoke in favor of the recently passed Medicare prescription drug benefit and the passage of legislation providing for health savings accounts.

 In an impassioned argument for medical malpractice tort reform, Frist called personal injury trial lawyers "predators": "We must stop them from twisting American medicine into a litigation lottery where they hit the jackpot and every patient ends up paying."
 Frist has been an advocate for imposing caps on the amount of money courts can award plaintiffs for noneconomic damages in medical malpractice cases.